7244/xdp-demos/full-poc/0000-geoip-rate-table/README.md

 ### request
-1 - based on geoip database, make whitelist for specific countries.
+1 - based on geoip database, make blacklist for specific countries.

 2 - make rate limit (eg PPS) based on specific ip which will be provided from CLI.